 V International Conference of Development Studies (V CIED)

 The V International Conference of Development Studies (V CIED) is an initiative of the Spanish Network of Development Studies (REEDES) and will be organised by Hegoa, Institute for International Cooperation and Development Studies, part of the University of the Basque Country (UPV/EHU).
-It will be held in Bilbao, from the 27th to the 29th of May 2020, in Bizkaia Aretoa and the Department of Economics and Business of the University of the Basque Country (UPV/EHU).
+It was planned that the V CIED would be held in person in Bilbao, from the 27th to the 29th May 2020, but due to the situation caused by COVID-19, the V CIED will be held on the dates scheduled in virtual format.

 The V CIED, titled Challenges to development: processes of change towards global justice, will focus on those politics, processes and strategies necessary in order to establish alternative routes orientated towards a social and systemic transformation for global justice, which will allow for the ending of inequalities.
 The conference will deal with the crisis of the cooperation paradigm as value-guide that structures society, and as expression of the development model crisis which has been dominant throughout decades.
 The difficulties in order to generate viable strategies in a new context that, nonetheless, make it fundamental to build and work in alternative paradigms to competence, as well as the tendency towards the commodification in all spheres will also be debated.
 In this sense, it is vital to recuperate the objective of social justice and the value of cooperation as pillars of other development models (or the overcoming of this concept), as well as for a global society that places the sustainability of the life, the rights and the dignity of human beings in the middle.